 When operating in Single Registration mode, there are two cases depending on the support of the N26 interface between the AMF and the MME.
 In both cases the security mechanisms described in all the subsequent sub-clauses are applicable.

+Upon registration during mobility from EPS to 5GS, the UDM may decide to trigger the procedure defined in clause 6.1.X based on the local operator authentication policy.